 - 1. High school diploma or equivalent - 2.
 Health and Inoculation Certificate on file in the District Office (after employment offer is made and accepted) - 3.
 Desire to continue career improvement - 4.
 Drive record from state (after employment offer is made and accepted those transporting students only) - 5.
 Defensive driving and first aid certification (required for those transporting students) - 6.
-Clean background check through Child Abuse and Neglect Registry (after employment offer is made and accepted)
+Clean background check through USD 320 HR department (after employment offer is made and accepted)